-The Remuneration Committee considers and makes recommendations to the Board on Executive remuneration and conditions of employment, and also on the general framework of staff bonus schemes.
-The Committee met three times during 2017 and consists solely of Non-Executive directors; John Morris (Chairman), David Buffham and Karen Ingham.
+The Remuneration Committee considers and makes recommendations to the Board on Executive remuneration and conditions of employment, and also on the general framework of colleague bonus schemes.
+The Committee met four times during 2018 and consists solely of Non-Executive directors.
+The Chairman of the Committee is John Morris, the other members are David Buffham, Karen Ingham and Anne Shiels.
+The Chairman, Chief Executive and HR Director (except for items relating to their remuneration) also attend meetings but are not members of the Committee.
+The Company Secretary acts as Secretary to the Committee.
 The Committee is responsible for the Society's remuneration policy although, with the exception of Executive Directors, Executives and those designated as Code Staff, on a day to day basis the responsibility has been delegated to the Chief Executive for practical reasons.